Soncity2/Big-Data-Smart-Factories/README.md

 This repository contains the consumer pipeline code for an IoT Smart Manufacturing project.
 The solution uses Kafka for real-time data streaming and demonstrates how to:

-- Consume messages using the `confluent_kafka.Consumer` client
+- Consume messages using the `kafka.Consumer` client
 - Process messages with basic feature engineering logic
-- Run four consumer instances (two for each company) in parallel
+- Run multiple producers in 2 company topics to consumers
+- Train and Test Spark Models and process results from data consumed from kafka
+- Add to Logger

 ---